xiaodoushabing/materials-discovery-mattersim/README.md

 ![Energy minimization (split)](./plots/image-2.png)

 ##### 3. Impact of atomic displacement on predictions
-The 1000 identical Si diamond structures were perturbed using `si.rattle(stdev=np.random.random())`.
+1000 identical Si diamond structures were perturbed using `si.rattle(stdev=np.random.random())`.
 Introducing random atomic displacements results in significantly increased variation in predicted energies, forces, and stresses.
 This reflects the sensitivity of these properties to structural changes.

 ![alt text](./plots/image-3.png)